 To create an effective business plan, you'll need to assess your current position (if you're already in business) and define where you want the business to be in the next three to five years.

-Once you have a clear destination for your waste management services, you'll have to:
+Once you have a clear destination for your waste management company, you'll have to:

 - Identify the necessary resources (human, equipment, and capital) needed to reach your goals,